 Our rinks: Winter fun on ice

-In the winter, come out and enjoy an amazing outdoor rink at Dovercourt (Westboro) or McKellar Park.
+In the winter, come out and enjoy our amazing outdoor rinks at Dovercourt (Westboro) at McKellar Park (539 Wavell Ave).
 You can join in a game of pickup or glide around in the crisp winter air.
 The rink shack is open Monday to Sunday 8am to 8pm, as long as the ice conditions are suitable for skating.